-Book on Bangkok give new insights on its troubled relation with Isaan - The Isaan Record
+Book on Bangkok gives fresh insights on its troubled relation with Isaan - The Isaan Record

 It was not without some trepidation (and irritation) that I approached Very Bangkok : In the City of the Senses, yet another book seeming to celebrate the very place that already tirelessly marvels over itself and its own splendor.
 Would a book of this type even attempt to touch on the inequality and injustice that characterizes the relationship between Bangkok and the rest of the country?
 Would it dare to bring up those inconvenient facts that would tarnish the city’s image?
 Would it get at Bangkok’s role in wrecking democracy in Thailand, coercing non-Bangkokian Thai to bow down before dictatorship, and perpetuating a hierarchy of privilege that daily steals away the dignity of the majority of the population?

 My initial fears were unfounded.
-Philip Cornwell-Smith has in Very Bangkok created a veritable masterpiece of the genre.
+Philip Cornwel-Smith has in Very Bangkok created a veritable masterpiece of the genre.
 But what exactly is its genre?
 It’s misleading and a disservice to the book for it to be reduced to the classification, “Travel literature” or “Bangkok Travel Guides.”
 It’s not about travel.
 It’s about a place and how to understand it.
 The author himself says, Very Bangkok is not a guide.
 But he’s wrong.
 It is a kind of guide but of a very different kind.
-Cornwell-Smith rightly labels himself a contemporary historian.
+Cornwel-Smith rightly labels himself a contemporary historian.
 He is more than that, though, because his subject, the complex nature and personality of a diverse city with a long history and a near-unfathomable present, has both an unresolved history and dynamic, ever-shifting present.

 Very Bangkok is a sophisticated treatment that gives ultimate respect to the reader.
-Cornwell-Smith lays out both what might sometimes seem as the most trivial aspects of life in Bangkok arranged in self-contained sections, along with easily digestible accounts of academic work on various topics.
+Cornwel-Smith lays out both what might sometimes seem as the most trivial aspects of life in Bangkok arranged in self-contained sections, along with easily digestible accounts of academic work on various topics.
 The author sets out to “present a comprehensive portrait of contemporary Bangkok.”
 The book is not an account of “Great Men” and dates, but rather an examination of a history that “is shaped by subtler trends that include popular culture and social circles.”

-Cornwell-Smith has organized the book into “Senses,” “Heart,” and “Face.”
+Cornwel-Smith has organized the book into “Senses,” “Heart,” and “Face.”
 In the first section, the author innovatively invites the reader to go beyond the primary senses and explore other senses such as color, balance, flow, and direction.
 It’s hard to organize a book covering so many topics.
 The author tells readers that the book is organized in such a way that a reader can dive in anywhere and start on a topic.
 A reader can also refer to credits, footnotes, and the excellent index to find how various parts of the book are interlinked.
 As much as a book can be, it is an assault on the eyes and can not be imagined without the adept use of color.
-The book is necessarily a harback because it assumes correctly that a reader will be fingering through its pages again and again.
+The book is necessarily a hardback because it assumes correctly that a reader will be fingering through its pages again and again.
 Given the book’s quality in content and layout, 995 baht is a steal.

 Thainess = Bangkok = Primate City = Privilege

 There’s so many themes packed into this book.
 But let’s choose a central one: Thainess.
-Cornwell-Smith sees Thainess can be approached in many ways: the official ideology is just “one thread of historical thought among a tapestry of possible narratives.”
+Cornwel-Smith sees Thainess can be approached in many ways: the official ideology is just “one thread of historical thought among a tapestry of possible narratives.”
 But it is a dominant one.
 Best understood, says the author, Thainess demarcates what’s proper and what’s not, the tension between formality and informality.
 It’s not just that Bangkok is any big capital city: it is also the world’s most primate of primate cities.
 Bangkokness is hard to define because the city is “the epitome of Thainess.”
-Says Cornwell-Smith, what people view as Thainess is Bangkokness (Or is it the other way around?)
+Says Cornwel-Smith, what people view as Thainess is Bangkokness (Or is it the other way around?)

 While there may be some non-Bangkok Thais who fulminate against Bangkok’s monopoly over everything, few can imagine an alternative to the status quo.
 This is not by chance.
 It is the outcome of century-long policy.
-Just as the majority of Thais can’t imagine a Thailand without a Bangkok whose size reduces everywhere else to Liliputan status, even more so Bangkok cannot function without the droves of cheap labor that its primate city-ness requires to exist.
+Just as the majority of Thais can’t imagine a Thailand without a Bangkok whose size reduces everywhere else to Lilliputian status, even more so Bangkok cannot function without the droves of cheap labor that its primate city-ness requires to exist.
 Thailand’s model of “development” enfeebles the periphery, forcing migrants into Bangkok.
 The migrant is disarmed of the best of their intellectual and physical labor and then flung back into the hinterland.

 For many in Bangkok, the city is a sacred construction that is not just the country’s main city but the “centre of the universe” that’s also universally exceptional.
 Bangkokians arrogate to themselves, at the sacred center, the status as the most pure Thais.

 This “Bangkok-centricity” is not merely a conceit, but a model of massive economical, social, and spiritual inequality.
-Observer Saksit Saiyasombut comments in the book:
+As Cornwel-Smith comments in the book:

 Race not a factor?

-Cornwell-Smith points out that “Bangkokians tend to say ethnicity is a non-issue, or that ‘all Thais are equal.’”
+Cornwel-Smith points out that “Bangkokians tend to say ethnicity is a non-issue, or that ‘all Thais are equal.’”
 One has to wonder what these Bangkokians think equality is, as it’s certainly not borne out by the numbers.
 In terms of government expenditure per capita, a Bangkokian receives an incredible 24 times more than a person in the Northeast.
 Bangkok gets almost three times more than the wealth that it produces.

-[Caption:] Saksit Saiyasombut: “Many Bangkokians still think that there is some underdeveloped wild savage hinterland beyond the city borders, and look with weariness and condescension to the rest of the country.
-There really is belief that this city has its own set of rules and laws.
-A saying has it that Thailand has never been colonised by anybody, except by Bangkok” [p.
-178].
-From the book: “Country of Bangkok” by Prakit Kobkijwattana.
-Photo by Christopher Wise [p.
-173].

 It’s not surprising that Saksit Saiyasombut notes in the book that “the self-proclaimed heralds of whatever constitutes ‘Thainess’ are all from Bangkok, dictating to the rest of the country what ‘Thainess’ is supposed to be.”
 What is surprising is that some Bangkokians still suffer under the delusions of grandeur/impression that there is no racial/ethnic aspect to this monstrous inequality.
 Voranai Vanijaka exemplifies the confident and comfortable ethnocentricity of Bangkok Thais: “There’s no rivalry.
 It is understood that Bangkok is the center of the Thai universe.”
 The hyper-centralization forces any political movement to necessarily converge in Bangkok, and yet some Bangkokians feel put out when protesters come.
-Cornwell-Smith’s book is an effort to locate “Bangkokness.”
+Cornwel-Smith’s book is an effort to locate “Bangkokness.”
 It is telling (and pathetic) that the closest he’d seen of it was in the possessiveness Yellow Shirt felt in the Red Shirt “invasion of [their] urban icons” in 2010.

 Where are the barbarians, exactly?